priyaxtx/priyaxtx/README.md

 # A Bit About Me  <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Beaming%20Face%20with%20Smiling%20Eyes.png" alt="Beaming Face with Smiling Eyes" width="40" height="40" />

 Hi there 👋 I'm a passionate software developer from India with over **2 years** of experience.
 I hold a degree in Information Technology and have a special love for Java.
-I’m always excited to learn new technologies and am currently diving into Unity and ML.
+I’m always excited to learn new technologies and am currently diving into Unity.
 In my spare time, I enjoy working on Java projects, game development projects, and tackling challenging coding problems.

 ## Skills
 [![My Skills](https://skillicons.dev/icons?i=java,mysql,unity,firebase,c#,TortoiseSVN&unity=3)](https://skillicons.dev)